Highlights from the Ratings and Financial Report for Johnson & Johnson (JNJ)

 Bernstein gave a rating of “Mkt Perform” to JNJ, setting the target price at $183 in the report published on March 16th of the current year.

-Volatility was left at 1.71%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares surge +0.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.66% upper at present.
+Volatility was left at 1.76%, however, over the last 30 days, the volatility rate increased by 1.85%, as shares sank -3.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.62% lower at present.

-During the last 5 trading sessions, JNJ fell by -2.59%, which changed the moving average for the period of 200-days by -1.22% in comparison to the 20-day moving average, which settled at $177.84.
-In addition, Johnson & Johnson saw 3.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, JNJ fell by -3.17%, which changed the moving average for the period of 200-days by -1.44% in comparison to the 20-day moving average, which settled at $177.21.
+In addition, Johnson & Johnson saw -0.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading